quietschfidel/lets/README.md

 building or starting the application can become slightly challenging for people who've been there a while but for people joining the project, it's usually a real nightmare.

-We therefore want to provide an easy way to provide the possible commands to run within a directory structure.
+We therefore want to provide an easy way to provide the possible commands to run for each project folder.

 ## Installation instructions
 -> TODO: Will be added after first upload to npm repo

 ## Configuration examples
-The whole idea of the project is to simplify

-In the simplest form, just create a file called `pcs.yml` in your project's root directory.
+In the simplest form, just create a file called `.lets.yml` in your project's root directory.
 This file contains a list of commands such as:

 ```yaml